siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012a Two-Aspect Origin of the Weak-Field Factor of Two.md

 4. the symmetric constitutive summary used in chapter 12 is the macroscopic encoding of that doubled axial interaction.

-## 12a.5 What Still Remains Open
+## 12a.5 What This Fixes

-The next chapter completes the weak exterior factor-of-two derivation by doing exactly that axial sampling step.
-What still remains open is not the factor of two itself, but the full exact interaction beyond the weak exterior regime:

-- finite-size corrections of the bounded mass closure,
-- strong-field interaction,
-- time-dependent and radiative sectors.
+The point established here is exact and sufficient for the weak-field factor of
+two: a null Maxwell probe carries two equal stress sectors, so any admissible interaction with a static closure must count both.
+The next chapter completes that same conclusion by deriving the axial sampling step directly.

 ## 12a.6 Summary